Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 ## Exposing to the Internet

-To be able to access to your application from the Internet, you should use _Nginx_.
+To expose your application on the Internet, you should use _Nginx_.
 Replace the content of `/etc/nginx/nginx.conf` by the [following](./nginx.conf) or:
 ```
 sudo wget https://docs.taipy.io/manuals/deployment/linux/redhat/nginx.conf -O /etc/nginx/nginx.conf